 We launched Google Ads for this client in June and below is the graph of conversions and cost per conversion from June through September.

 As you can see, in the first month we drove 22 conversions for a cost per conversion of $69.
-Those numbers improved steadily through September when we drove 98 conversions (increase of 345%) for a cost per conversion of $51 (decrease of 35%).
+Those numbers improved steadily through September when we drove 98 conversions (an increase of 345%) for a cost per conversion of $51 (a decrease of 35%).

 How did we generate these big improvements in such a short amount of time?

 The answer is by utilizing 3 Google Ads cheats.
 These are going to sound simple, but I promise if you apply these to your campaigns, you will see dramatic results very quickly.
 Of course, these cheats are only a fraction of what you need to do to maintain a healthy Google Ads campaign.
 Just because you have 30 lives in Contra doesn’t mean you’re going to win… A lot of skill is still involved, but it’s a whole lot easier when you have those extra lives!

 Let’s dive into each of the 3 cheats…

 Of all 3, budget optimization is by far the most important.
 But before you can even use this cheat, you have to first structure your campaigns properly.